GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 ## Project background and motivation

 The submission of near-real-time (NRT) data from PROMICE and GC-Net to the WMO has been a long-standing goal at GEUS.
-The data is intended to help improve numerical weather prediction (NWP) models, and will establish a role for GEUS as a data provider for an operational product.
+The data is intended to help improve numerical weather prediction (NWP) models, and is also used by DMI as input to the [Copernicus Arctic Regional Reanalysis](https://climate.copernicus.eu/copernicus-arctic-regional-reanalysis-service) (CARRA).
+Integration of this data into operational products will establish a role for GEUS as a critical data provider in an otherwise data-sparse region.

 Primary developers at GEUS are [Patrick Wright](https://github.com/patrickjwright) and [Penny How](https://github.com/PennyHow), in collaboration with Bjarne Amstrup and Erna Mourentza Beckmann at DMI.
 Project oversight by Robert Fausto and Andreas Ahlstrom at GEUS.